Zero modes and index theorems for non-Hermitian Dirac fermions: Jackiw-Rossi index theorem

 With such a profile of the magnetic field (either chiral or regular, depending on the spinor basis), the system supports a single vortex with vorticity $n=1$ and from now on I focus on such single vortex with unit vorticity.
 Outside the vortex core at large distance, I find

 and

 On the other hand, inside the vortex core the functions $f(r)$ and $g(r)$ take the form shown in Eqs.~\eqref{eq:ffunction} and~\eqref{eq:gfunction}, respectively, with $n=1$ and $\mu^2-1/(2 \xi^2) \to \mu^2$ therein.
-Even in this case, I find that normalizable zero energy modes exists only when $|\alpha|<1$, i.e., the Fermi velocity of the collection of NH Dirac fermions is purely real.
+Even in this case, I find that normalizable zero energy modes exist only when $|\alpha|<1$, i.e., when the Fermi velocity of the collection of NH Dirac fermions is real.